IBM/JTOpen-test/README.testing.txt

 Tests supported by JDRunit are specified in the ini/testbase.ini file.

-Testcases run for regression purposes for JTOpen can be found in the ini/regressionBaseA.ini file
+Testcases run for regression purposes for JTOpen can be found in the following files: ini/regressionBaseA.ini     -- toolbox tests ini/regressionBaseB.ini     -- toolbox native tests ini/regressionBaseT.ini     -- JDBC tests ini/regressionBaseU.ini     -- JDBC native tests

+ --
+ -- Scheduler
+ --

+ The testbucket contains a scheduler to run the tests.
+Tests are submitted to the scheduler, and the scheduler then runs the tests.

+ -- Scheduler configuration

+ -- Adding tests to the scheduler

+ -- Viewing currently scheduled tests